YesImDesu/taskcli/README.md

 so it is posible that its not perfect and that you will encunter bugs. i will try to maintain this project.

+# DO NOT DELETE done.txt AND notdone.txt !!!